saud-learning-services/instructions-and-other-templates/github-project-management.md

 > Recommended for most people on the Operations team

 First, you'll need a GitHub account (Don't have one?
-See [here]()) !!TODO: Link Alison's Docs for this!!
+See [GitHub's instructions to create a free account](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/signing-up-for-a-new-github-account)).
+For Learning Services - get in touch to let someone from the API team and let them know you have an account and want to be added to the organization.
+Some projects (for LS-ops) are private and you must be a member of the organization to view them.

 GitHub Desktop is a application that lets us download and contribute to with projects hosted on GitHub.
 To download, go [here](https://desktop.github.com/)